- Israel and the UAE agreed to normalize diplomatic and trade ties.

 Why is there camaraderie between MBZ and Netanyahu?

-Answer: The two leaders opened diplomatic relations between Israel and the UAE.
+Answer: MBZ and Netanyahu opened diplomatic relations between Israel and the UAE.

 On the 12th of August, UAE leader Mohamed bin-Zayed and Israeli president Benjamin Netanyahu signed a peace deal, pledging to establish formal diplomatic and trade ties between the two countries.
 In exchange, Netanyahu has pledged to suspend Israeli plans to annex the occupied territories in the West Bank.
 The UAE-Israel peace deal marks the first time a Gulf nation has normalized relations with Israel, making the UAE the third Islamic nation to engage with Israel diplomatically after Egypt in 1979 and Jordan in 1994.
 Islamic states have been unwilling to recognize Israel amidst the Israeli-Palestinian conflict and support for the Palestinian cause.
 MBZ’s daring foreign policy move with Israel is set to upend the status quo between Islamic states and Israel, as other Gulf countries are slated to follow the UAE in normalizing relations with Israel, notably Bahrein, Oman and Sudan.